Executive Search

 Executive Search Services (ESS) is a job placement service for nonprofits that seek to hire an Executive Director or a Development Director.

-Our goal at WVDO/SPIRE is to create strong, stable nonprofit leadership that will engage in the community.
+Our goal at SPIRE is to create strong, stable nonprofit leadership that will engage in the community.
 We serve nonprofits and their employees with fundraising and leadership programs and want to engage with an organization throughout its life-cycle.
-Strong, successful matches are in the best interest of the nonprofit, the community and of WVDO/SPIRE.
+Strong, successful matches are in the best interest of the nonprofit, the community and of SPIRE.

-Positions are generally posted for three weeks on WVDO’s 1,500+ person Job Source distribution list and posted in various professional arenas appropriate to the position.
-Also used are WVDO Eblast and WVDO’s Confidential Database, past members and job placements.
+Positions are generally posted on NPO’s Job Source distribution list and posted in various professional arenas appropriate to the position.
+Also used are NPO Eblast and Confidential Database, past members and job placements.
 All applications are received through an electronic application service.
 Within this system, screening questions are asked, demographic data may be collected and ranking systems are established.
 The system also tracks where people received information about the posting so future listings can be targeted.

 Once applications are received, they are ranked based on client criteria.
 Applicants receiving the highest scores are interviewed via phone.
 A new ranking is established.
 Those receiving the highest marks are scheduled for an in-person interview.
 Individuals geographically unable to participate in an in-person interview are scheduled for a skype interview.
 Based on this interview, a final ranking is established and the top 3-5 candidates are presented to the nonprofit client.